Friday

 Other places you might have seen my hunts are in Mossy Oak "Whistling Wings 9" and “Whistling Wings 5” video with an eider hunt, and this additional appearance of eider and brant hunting--will be as exciting and action packed as the first!!

-When choosing a guide for your hunt of a lifetime, cost, should not be the only factor taken into account.
+And let's not forget putting Dave 'The General' Gruber on his first sea duck hunt, on "Benelli's American Birdhunter". **Carefully choosing a Sea Duck guide!!!** When choosing a guide for your hunt of a lifetime, cost, should not be the only factor taken into account.
 I deliver quality hunts, with trophy quality birds, that are decoying to the gun.
 I offer the opportunity of shooting a variety of species like no other service can.
 Eiders-- Both Common North Atlantic and Borealis subspecies, an occasional King Eider, surf scoters, white wing scoters, common scoters, oldsquaws, brant, blackduck, common goldeneye, greater and lesser scaup, buffleheads, widgeons, gadwalls, occasional canvasbacks, ruddies, mallards, and yes, several are banded too...

 My unique location is a wintering ground for many of these birds, very few ‘other guides’ can offer this!
 Take a look on how well they did in their hunts.
 Make notice to the variety of prime birds they have collected.
 My trips ARE 100% on the Eiders, and all hunters harvested, several different species when hunting with me regardless of the inclement weather!!

-Be advised there's been a plethora of guide services cropping up in the last couple of years.
-Several "captains" claim they have been hunting ducks for X number of years, when in reality, that's not the case.
-Keep in mind, like any other service or goods you purchase in life, you get what you pay for...
-I have been in operation, and considered by several national sources as a premiere guide service for over 20 years.
 I am licensed by the United States Coast Guard, and fully insured for your protection.
-Other guides in the area trying to save money, are hunting you out of small (17-18 foot) tin boats , or cheap fiberglass composites.
+Other guides in the area trying to save money, are hunting you out on cheap aluminum boats, with shoddy workmanship.
 Why is that a problem?
-Very light metal boats, or cheaply made FG boats, don't have the weight, and get bounced around in the big Atlantic waters.
+Very light metal boats don't have the weight, and get bounced around in the big Atlantic waters.
 Your NOT puddle duck hunting, and if the seas get snotty, you will be risking your life, not to mention not being able to get out and hunt for the day.
 And comfort goes out the window!!
-Furthermore, the motors they require, have less HP.
-Would you rather be in the Atlantic Ocean in a boat with a 50HP engine, or in one that has a 150 HP engine?
 Big water, require big, well made boats!

 You will be gunning out of a new 21 foot Bankes Goliath boat powered by a Suzuki 150 HP.
 This vessel offers plenty of room and safety, in the big waters we hunt.
 I also have a fleet of layout boats by MLB Layouts that we use from time to time, for in-your-face action.
 Two one man Kevlar, and one Kalash one man, knows as the 'Cadillac' of the layout boats.
 The decoys are the best you can buy for this kind of hunt, BIG Quack decoys that run close to $500 per dozen-- no cost is spared to bring the best gear, location, and knowledge in making your hunt a successful, safe, and enjoyable one!!
 Safety is key, I also have an EPIB (distress radio beacon) that’s registered with NOAA, and the Coast Guard, in case we are in the need of immediate assistance.